Prevent talent from leaving: 6 pitfalls for leaders

 - Staff

 Your leadership style refers to the way you manage and support your team members and inspire them to achieve a specific goal.
-Professor Kodden explains six major pitfalls you must avoid in order to retain your staff.
+Bas Kodden, Professor of Leadership & Management Development at Nyenrode Business, explains how to avoid pitfalls in your leadership in order to retain your staff.

 1. Too much freedom

 You should give your employees the freedom to perform their tasks or make decisions on their own.
 But do that carefully, warns Kodden.
 “If your employees have too much freedom, they might not feel supported or recognised by their manager, because they do not receive enough feedback.
 You are actually ignoring your employees, even though they bear all the responsibilities.”
+Kodden calls this leadership style ‘laissez faire leadership’.
+Laissez fair is French for ‘let it go’.

 Tip: Intervene when necessary